meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 where $F$ is the normal distribuion cumulative density function, with mean and standard deviation varied during fitting.

-### PCA of hIgG-hFcgR affinities
+### PCA of hIgG-hFcγR affinities

-Principle component analysis was performed using `scikit-learn` (`sklearn.decomposition.PCA`) and the affinities of the four hIgGs (hIgG1, hIgG2a, hIgG2b, hIgG3), with or without knockout treatments, for each of four receptors (hFcgRI, hFcgRIIB, hFcgRIII, hFcgRIV).
-The affinity for a knocked-out or blocked hFcgR was assumed to be zero.
+Principle component analysis was performed using `scikit-learn` (`sklearn.decomposition.PCA`) and the affinities of the four hIgGs (hIgG1, hIgG2a, hIgG2b, hIgG3), with or without knockout treatments, for each of four receptors (hFcγRI, hFcγRIIB, hFcγRIII, hFcγRIV).
+The affinity for a knocked-out or blocked hFcγR was assumed to be zero.
 The affinities were not normalized before PCA transformation.

 ## Model